localdevices/pyorc/docs/user-guide/velocimetry/index.rst

 Estimating surface velocity is one of the core methods of *pyorc*.
 Typically surface velocity is derived from a set of frames, by analyzing frame to frame movements in time.
-This can be done with several methods. *pyorc* currently has implemented one of these methods called "Particle Image Velocimetry".
+This can be done with several methods. *pyorc* currently has implemented one of these methods called "Particle Image Velocimetry" (PIV).
 Particle Image Velocimetry
 --------------------------

-Particle Image Velocimetry (PIV) uses cross-correlation methods to estimate the most likely position of an observed pattern from frame to frame.
+Particle Image Velocimetry (PIV) uses cross-correlation methods to estimate the most likely position of an observed surface deformation pattern from frame to frame.
 Therefore there is no interdependency over more than 2 frames.
 To observe patterns, the total area of interest is subdivided into small blocks of pixels with overlap, also called "interrogation windows".

+PIV may be applied in two ways within *pyorc*:

+* frame-by-frame basis, yielding one velocity estimate for each frame pair in a video.
+This results in a time series of velocity estimates, and reveals variance due to noise or real-world variations.
+This is of interest for cases where variations in velocities are interesting, e.g. changes in velocities around infrastructure during ship passages, sluice opening changes, turbulent motion investigations, where the variation is real and caused by turbulence, or other cases with highly varying velocity fields.
+* ensemble correlation averaging approach, in which cross-correlation per frame pair is averaged over all frames.
+This reduces noise but does not provide any information on changes in the velocities throughout the video.
+This approach is often used to estimate river discharge, assuming that velocities are stable throughout the video, or other cases where velocities may be assumed to be stable.
+With this approach, a user can also set a minimum correlation value to accept and a minimal signal-to-noise ratio to accept.
+Any interrogation window with any frame pair that is lower than the set values will be regarded too noisy and therefore discarded.
+This helps reducing noise from e.g. areas that are not water, moments where no significant surface deformations are visible, and getting rid of spurious information from frames that are not focused well.
+Signal-to-noise is computed as the maximum correlation found divided by the average correlation found in an interrogation window for a single frame pair.
+Interrogation windows that yield too few valid correlation fields after filtering onthese two criteria can also be entirely set to missing.

-Currently the overlap is fixed in *pyorc* on 50% of each block.
+Currently the overlap in interrogation windows is fixed in *pyorc* on 50% of each block.
 Say that you have reprojected your data to a 0.02 m resolution and you select an interrogation window of 20 pixels, then each interrogation window will be 0.02 * 20 = 0.4 m in size in both x- and y-direction.
 The next window will share 10 pixels with its neighbouring window and hence a velocity will be resolved for each 0.2 x 0.2 meters.

 .. tab-set::